 The rotator cuff is a group of muscles and tendons that attach to the bones of the shoulder joint, allowing the shoulder to move and keeping it stable.

-The tendons of the rotator cuff pass underneath a bony area on their way to attaching the top of the arm bone.
+The tendons of the rotator cuff pass underneath a bony area on their way to attaching to the top of the arm bone.
 These tendons join together to form a cuff that surrounds the shoulder joint.
-This provides the stability of the joint and allows movement of the arm bone on the shoulder bone.
+This helps keep the joint stable and allows the arm bone to move on the shoulder bone.